Attending the Conference

 Registration Desk & Bookstore

-Conference materials, including campus maps, meal tickets and an updated printed schedule, will be placed in a program packet created for you based on your registration information.
+Conference materials, including campus maps, meal and lodging reservations and an updated printed schedule, will be placed in a program packet created for you based on your registration information.
 These packets will be available at the conference Registration Desk from 3 – 8 p.m. on Friday, and from 8 a.m. – 5 p.m. on Saturday.
 The Registration Desk is located at Moore Auditorium.
-Lodging and meal confirmations will be provided separately by the Schoodic Institute at room check-in.
+Lodging and meal confirmations will also be provided by the Schoodic Institute at room check-in.

 What’s Available in the Schoodic Area